vijaybalebail/In-memory-workshop/In_memory/sqlDev/InmemoryPOC.md

  Now look at the relevant DB stats to see the In-Memory optimizations.

+## Report 3 : Run In-Memory Query vs  Buffer Cache with custom session parameters.

-Some sql queries will need to set session parameters like Parallel Degree, Hint like invisible indexes, optimizer tuning parameters and NLS date formats.
-We already tested one query by enabling invisible index in our test.
-We can now run it again in Sql Developer.
+Some sql queries might need to mofify session parameters like Parallel Degree, NLS date formats, HINTS, tuning parameters, etc.  In Lab 2, we modified the session parameter invisible index.
+We can now run this scenario again in Sql Developer.

-Click and open "InMemory vs Buffer with Session Parameter" enter the query_string ..
+Click and open "InMemory vs Buffer with Session Parameter" enter the query_string.

 ````
 <copy>
-Select  /* Demo  */ lo_orderkey, lo_custkey, lo_revenue
-From    LINEORDER Where   lo_orderkey = 5000000;
+ select  * from user_tables where last_analyzed >  '2020-JAN-01';
 </copy>
 ````
 ![](images/query_string.jpg)

+Now we run this sql report without any session information, it will error out.
+To prevent this, you will either alter the sql and have to_date syntax or change the NLS_DATE_FORMAT. changing the session parameter is better as it would not change the SQL_ID of the query you are running.

 Next click in the "alter\_session\_stmt" and enter the session information.

 ````
 <copy>
- alter session set optimizer_use_invisible_indexes=true;
+alter session set nls_date_format='YYYY-MON-DD';
 </copy>
 ````

 ![](images/Altersession.png)

 From the report, we observed that, when we have a favorable index, the optimizer choose "index Range Scan" over full tablespace even when In-Memory is enabled.
-This is the same result we observed in Lab 03.
+This is the same result we observed in Lab 02.
 Step 4-5.

 Next we can see other useful reports which could help during a POC.

-## Top InmemorySQL report
+##  Report 4 : Top InmemorySQL report

 ![](images/topSQLwithInMemory.png)

-You can click on TopSqLInMemory report.
-The report show top few sql queries which ran InMemory atleast once.
-Since the tool runs the SQL once InMemory and once without it, you will find average execution time for all plans and execution times.
+You can click on 'Top Sqತ InMemory' report.
+The report show top sql queries which has run In-Memory atleast once.
+The chart will display all the distinct plan and elapsed time for sql in buffer as well, you see the average execution time for all plans and execution times which is very useful while doing a POC to compare the performance benifit of In-Memory.

-## Approximate Query Processing and InMemory.
+## Approximate Query Processing and In-Memory.

-While InMemory is highly efficient in query filtering, min-max pruning and InMemory indexing, the query can further improve performance using "Approximate Query Processing" as a complimentry feature.
-They are features to improve performance of sort operations like DISTINCT, RANP, PERCENTILE, MEDIAN .
+While InMemory is highly efficient in query filtering, min-max pruning and InMemory indexing, the query can further improve performance using "Approximate Query Processing" as a complimentary feature since 12c.
+They are features to improve performance of sort operations like DISTINCT, RANK, PERCENTILE, MEDIAN .
 These operations happen in the Process Global Area (PGA) of a user sessions.
 Since 12c, oracle has "approximate query processing" features that can make sorting operations faster but can be 95% or more accurate.
 For more information about this feature check out the  **[documentation.](https://docs.oracle.com/en/database/oracle/oracle-database/19/tgsql/query-optimizer-concepts.html#GUID-6273DFAC-7C4D-4540-AE11-B6973F237323)**
 This type of approximation is useful in certain Dashboards, BI applications where data needs to be real time, but small variance in dataset does not distort the visualizations of data.

 In 12.2 there are several APPROX functions introduced: